getfem/getfem/doc/sphinx/source/project/libdesc_dal.rst

 everywhere.
 Now, in |gf|, the S.T.L. containers are mainly used.
 The remaining uses of ``dal`` containers are eather historical or due to the specificities of these containers.
 It is however clear that this is not the aim of the |gf|
-project to developp new container concept.
+project to develop new container concept.
 So, the use of the ``dal`` containers has to be as much as possible reduced.

 Furthermore, ``dal`` contains a certain number of basic algorithms to deal with static stored objects (description of finite element methods, intermediary structures for auxiliary computations ...).